alasca-association/tarook/docs/user/reference/options/yk8s.openstack.rst

 User defined attribute set of control plane and worker nodes to be created with specified values

 At least one node with role=master must be given.

+You may also specify those attributes or a subset of them using :ref:`yk8s.openstack.{master,worker}_defaults <configuration-options.yk8s.openstack>`.

 **Type:**::